A simple way to prepare sweet potatoes for a quick and delicious side dish!

 When my savory-inclined friend came over for brunch, I mixed up a batch of buckwheat crepes, sautéed some spinach with caramelized onions (here’s how to make them fast!) and tossed a fried egg on top.
 On the side, I shredded a sweet potato and fried it into a hash.
-And, fine you caught me—served a leftover failed batch of lemon poppy seed pancakes for dessert.
+And served a leftover failed batch of lemon poppy seed pancakes for dessert.

 Really Simple Sweet Potato Hash

 - fresh or dried herbs of your choice: rosemary thyme, basil, herbes de provence, etc.

 - olive oil

 - Grate the sweet potato on a grater (not sure if food processing would work quite as well) and season with salt, pepper and herbs—a generous dash of each.
 Heat a small frying pan over medium heat.
 When a drop of water sizzles on the pan, add a teaspoon or two of oil and swirl to coat the bottom of the pan.
 Add the grated potato and use a spatula to press it evenly into the pan, about ½” thick.
 Let cook for about 3 minutes (depending on the size/thickness of your hash) without disturbing—it’s forming a crust at this point.
 Carefully slide your spatula under the patty—this should be easy to do if the bottom is fully cooked and carefully flip.
 Cook for an additional 2-3 minutes, then serve hot.
 Eat it like candy, man.